 * Court to allow the discovery process to proceed

 * Court to rule on preliminary injunction on Nov.
 4 (Adds details on lawsuit, BHP comment, Potash Corp comment and share price move)

 By Eric Johnson and Euan Rocha

 The lawsuit, filed last week in a U.S. District Court in Chicago, alleges that BHP misrepresented material facts related to its bid for the world’s largest producer of potash — a key crop nutrient.

 Lawyers said the court’s ruling was not unexpected and that Potash Corp would likely file an amended complaint, as the discovery process continues to move forward.

-"I would expect that discovery is likely to lead to an amended complaint and new allegations of disclosure violations,” said John Coffee, a professor at Columbia Law School in New York.
+“I would expect that discovery is likely to lead to an amended complaint and new allegations of disclosure violations,” said John Coffee, a professor at Columbia Law School in New York.

 <^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^ Full coverage of BHP’s bid for Potash [ID:nN22340110]

 Scenarios for Potash [ID:nN24267706]